 Source Vessels-Source vessels will have the ability to deploy two arrays off the stern using large A-frames and winches and have a draft shallow enough to operate in waters less than 1.5 m (5 ft) deep.
-On the source vessels, the airgun arrays are typically mounted on the stern deck with an umbilical that allow the arrays to be deployed and towed from the stern without having to re-rig or move arrays.
+On the source vessels the airgun arrays are typically mounted on the stern deck with an umbilical that allow the arrays to be deployed and towed from the stern without having to re-rig or move arrays.
 A large bow deck will allow for sufficient space for source compressors and additional airgun equipment to be stored.
 The marine vessels likely to be used will be the same or similar to those that were acoustically measured by Aerts et al. (2008).
+The source vessels were found to have sound source levels of 179.0 dB re 1 μPa (rms) and 165.7 dB re 1 μPa (rms).

-Recording Deployment and Retrieval Vessels-Jet-driven shallow draft vessels and bow pickers will be used for the deployment and retrieval of the offshore recording equipment.
-These vessels will be rigged with hydraulically-driven deployment-andretrieval squirters allowing for automated deployment and retrieval from the bow or stern of the vessel.
+Recording Deployment and Retrieval Vessels-Jet driven shallow draft vessels and bow pickers will be used for the deployment and retrieval of the offshore recording equipment.
+These vessels will be rigged with hydraulically driven deployment and retrieval squirters allowing for automated deployment and retrieval from the bow or stern of the vessel.
 These vessels will also carry the recording equipment on the deck in fish totes.
+Aerts et al. (2008) found the recording and deployment vessels to have a source level of approximately 165.3 dB re 1 μ Pa (rms), while the smaller bow pickers produce more cavitation resulting in source levels of 171.8 dB re 1 μ Pa (rms).

-Housing and Transfer Vessels-The housing vessel will be larger than the recording deployment and retrieval vessels, with sufficient berthing to house crews and management.
-The housing vessel will have ample office and bridge space to facilitate its role as the mother ship and central operations.
-The crew transfer vessel will be sufficiently large to safely transfer crew between vessels as needed.
-The crew transfer vessel travels only infrequently, relative to other vessels, and is usually operated at different speeds.
+Housing and Transfer Vessels- Housing vessel(s) will be larger with sufficient berthing to house crews and management.
+The housing vessel will have ample office and bridge space to facilitate the role as the mother ship and central operations.
+Crew transfer vessels will be sufficiently large to safely transfer crew between vessels as needed.
+Aerts et al. (2008) found the housing vessel to produce the loudest propeller noise of all the vessels in the fleet (200.1 dB re 1 μPa [rms]), but this vessel is mostly anchored up once it gets on site.
+The crew transfer vessel also travels only infrequently relative to other vessels, and is usually operated at different speeds.
+During higher speed runs to shore the vessel produces source noise levels of about 191.8 dB re 1 μPa (rms), while during slower on-site movements the vessel source levels are only 166.4 dB re 1 μPa (rms) (Aerts et al. 2008).